-UPDATE: This article has been updated in September 2016 with the latest information.
+UPDATE: This article is updated in August 2022 with the latest information.
 Read carefully, as this can help you earn more money from Adsense.

 We all know that AdSense is (to date) the best contextual, high-paying ad network.

 But AdSense also has very strictly enforced program policies.
-If they find that a website is in violation of their TOS, they will permanently disable the offending account.
+If they find that a website violates their TOS, they will permanently disable the account.

-It is very important to follow AdSense’s quality and program guidelines in order to avoid having your AdSense account banned.
+It is very important to follow AdSense’s quality and program guidelines to avoid having your AdSense account banned.

-Here’s one of the most common questions new bloggers ask:
+Here’s one of the most common questions new bloggers asks: